Arts & Crafts Kitchens

 SPAM had a loyal market in the U.S. after the World War.
 Many of the thirteen million returning war veterans discovered that they retained a taste for the military's often castigated "mystery meat", and provided Hormel with a massive consumer base for SPAM.
 It became one of the iconic foods of the post-War period, and SPAMwiches a staple of every workingman's lunch pail.

-Despite the consumer and industry focus on natural cheeses, which are believed by many to be healthier, American cheese remains firmly embedded in American culinary culture.
+Despite the consumer and industry focus on natural cheeses, which are believed by many to be healthier, American cheese remains firmly entrenched in American and Canadian culinary culture.
 By USDA estimates, American cheese still accounts for a full third of all cheese sold in the U.S.

 In 1928 Gerber Products Company introduced its pre-cooked, pureed baby foods with "heat and eat" simplicity, eliminating the time-consuming and labor-intensive process of boiling, mashing and straining food for the baby.

-The dinnertime icon, Kraft Macaroni and Cheese appeared as "Kraft Dinner" on grocery shelves in 1937 in response to the need for a wholesome, filling and inexpensive meal for Depression-era families.
-A traditinal English dish that had appeared in cookbooks at least since Elizabeth Raffald's The Experienced English Housekeeper in 1770, it was time consuming to make and bake from scratch.
+The dinnertime icon, Kraft Macaroni & Cheese appeared as "Kraft Dinner" on grocery shelves in 1937 in response to the need for a wholesome, filling and inexpensive meal for Depression-era families.
+A traditional English dish that had appeared in cookbooks at least since Elizabeth Raffald's The Experienced English Housekeeper in 1770, it was time-consuming to make and bake from scratch.

-We're barely in the running.
-Canadians are the titleholding man-n-cheese consumers, and have been since forever — downing a whopping 3.2 boxes of Mac and Cheese per person each year, which is 1.7 million boxes each week.
+We are barely in the running.
+Canadians are the undisputed title holders and have been since forever — downing a whopping 3.2 boxes of Mac and Cheese per person each year, which is 1.7 million boxes each and every week.

 The year 1937 also saw the introduction of Ragú's bottled prepared spaghetti sauce by the Rochester, N.Y.-based Ragu Packing Company.
-It quickly replaced the hours-long process of making Italian-style red pasta sauce at home, and introduced "Spaghetti Night" to meat-rationed American dinner tables during World War II.
-Requiring no preparation other than warming, it was hearty, cheap, nutritious, and filling.
+It quickly replaced the hours-long process of making Italian-style red pasta sauce over a hot stove and introduced "Spaghetti Night" to meat-rationed American dinner tables during World War II.

 Now owned by the Anglo-Dutch food giant, Unilever, Ragú is still the best-selling prepared spaghetti sauce brand in the U.S.

-Jell-O premiered in four fruit flavors in 1900 (lemon, orange, raspberry and strawberry — lime was not added until 1930).
-Colorful recipe booklets illustrated by famous artists such as Norman Rockwell and Maxfield Parrish, free for the asking, seemed to offer endless new ways to serve the chilled, shimmering dessert.
-As many as 15 million booklets were distributed in a year.
-American homemakers fell in love with it, and the national fascination with everything Jell-O has lasted well over a century, propelled by annual contests that challenge housewives to come up with new and innovative ways to use the flavored gelatin in home dining.
+As many as 15 million recipe booklets were distributed in a year.
+American homemakers fell in love with it, and the national fascination with everything Jell-O has lasted well over a century, propelled by annual contests that challenge home cooks to come up with new and innovative ways to use the flavored gelatin in family dining.

 Jell-O instant pudding followed in 1936: just add milk, "heat, chill and eat".
-It put dessert pudding on the nation's menu.
+It put desert pudding on the nation's menu.

 Food Cost and Life Expectancy